skalyan04/PortfolAI-CS4300-Fall-2024-Group-4/README.md

    ```

 6. **Access the application:**
-   - Open devedu and go to 'app'
+   - On DevEdu: Open devedu and go to 'app'
+   - On Self Hosted Container: go to http://127.0.0.1:8000/
    - The PortfolAI landing page will be displayed

    *Note: Go to portfolai/settings.py and add "app-<your_name>container-20.devedu.io"*